MuhammedMagdyy/web-scraping-github/README.md

 ## Description 📄

 This project involves developing a web scraper using Puppeteer to retrieve various features from a specified GitHub user profile, such as the number of followers, following, etc...
-The script is designed to navigate to the user's GitHub profile page and systematically extract the desired information based on user-specified criteria.
+The script is designed to navigate the user's GitHub profile page and systematically extract the desired information based on user-specified criteria.

 ## Features ✨